tonutils/reverse-proxy/README.md

 ### FAQ

+#### Can I hame multiple domains on single reverse-proxy?

+Yes!
+You can run any number of sites within single reverse-proxy, just link all your domains to same adnl address.
+You can run reverse-proxy with `-domain` flag one by one for all your domains and execute transaction. `-domain` flag is needed only for linking step, for futher launches you are not required to specify it, your domains will remain linked.

 #### Im getting error code 651: too big masterchain block seqno

 It can be due to public liteservers syncronization issues, you can replace global config url in `config.json` to tonutils liteservers config `https://tonutils.com/ls/free-mainnet-config.json`, or any other.